 Did you know?
 The Joshua tree was named after the biblical leader, as these trees appeared to Mormon migrants as worshippers raising open and outstretched arms in prayer.

 Spectacular natural wonders, quiet, indulgent valleys and vineyards, non-stop exciting cities, and all the sun, sand, and surf anyone can promise.
 There is no place for a romantic getaway like California.
-For the month of April, we’re offering special travel deals on your favourite states and provinces.
 Visit California, Las Vegas, New Orleans, Miami, and more!
 Now is the perfect time to book.
-Click on the banner below, call us at 1 855 796 8359, or visit your closest Flight Centre store.
+Call us at 1-877-967-5302, or visit your closest Flight Centre store.